Contents

 Unnecessary retention may also incur liabilities in respect of the Freedom of Information Act 2000 and the Data Protection Act 2018.
 If RDaSH continue to hold information which we do not have a need to keep, we would be liable to disclose it upon request.
 The Data Protection Act 2018 also advises that we should not retain personal data longer than is necessary.

 The accounts (both mailbox and personal folder) of staff members who have left employment with RDaSH will be deleted within 30 days unless there are extenuating circumstances, for example, an employment tribunal claim or litigation case.
-This is in line with NHSmail policy, and will ensure best utilisation of our server space, as well as to ensure that records are not held in excess of their retention period.
+This is in line with NHSmail policy, and will ensure the best utilisation of our server space, as well as to ensure that records are not held in excess of their retention period.
 It is the line manager’s responsibility to notify the IT service desk of accounts that should not be deleted.

 Staff members must seek specialist advice from the Information Governance team when considering destruction of the organisation’s records through a commercial third party.